awsdocs/aws-appconfig-user-guide/doc_source/getting-started-with-appconfig-cloudwatch-alarms-permissions.md

 # \(Optional\) Configuring permissions for rollback based on CloudWatch alarms<a name="getting-started-with-appconfig-cloudwatch-alarms-permissions"></a>

 You can configure AWS AppConfig to roll back to a previous version of a configuration in response to one or more Amazon CloudWatch alarms\.
 When you configure a deployment to respond to CloudWatch alarms, you specify an AWS Identity and Access Management \(IAM\) role\.
-AWS AppConfig requires this role so that it can monitor CloudWatch alarms even if those alarms weren't created in the current AWS account\.
+AWS AppConfig requires this role so that it can monitor CloudWatch alarms\.

+**Note**
+The IAM role must belong to the current account\.
+By default, AWS AppConfig can only monitor alarms owned by the current account\.
+If you want to configure AWS AppConfig to roll back deployments in response to metrics from a different account, you must configure cross account alarms\.
+For more information, see [Cross\-account cross\-Region CloudWatch console](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Cross-Account-Cross-Region.html) in the *Amazon CloudWatch User Guide*\.

 Use the following procedures to create an IAM role that enables AWS AppConfig to rollback based on CloudWatch alarms\.
 This section includes the following procedures\.